-Hypotenuse AI wants to take the strain out of copywriting for ecommerce – TechCrunch
+Hypotenuse AI wants to take the strain out of copywriting for e-commerce – TechCrunch

 For early adopter customers the process right now involves a little light onboarding — typically a call to chat through their workflow is like and writing style so Hypotenuse can prep its models.
 Wong says the training process then takes “a few days”.
 After which they plug in to it as software as a service.

 Customers upload product images to Hypotenuse’s platform or send metadata of existing products — getting corresponding descriptions back for download.
-The plan is to offer a more polished pipeline process for this in the future — such as by integrating with ecommerce platforms like Shopify .
+The plan is to offer a more polished pipeline process for this in the future — such as by integrating with e-commerce platforms like Shopify .

 Given the chaotic sprawl of Amazon’s marketplace, where product descriptions can vary wildly from extensively detailed screeds to the hyper sparse and/or cryptic, there could be a sizeable opportunity to sell automated product descriptions back to Wong’s former employer.
 And maybe even bag some strategic investment before then… However Wong won’t be drawn on whether or not Hypotenuse is fundraising right now.